GameServersHub-LLC/Knowledgebase/docs/Path of Titans/Guides/Maps Info/Path-of-Titans-Savanna.md

 Map Game.ini Name `Savanna`
 :::

-Below is a list of all the POI's, Quest, Water and Waystones names for the current map.

 Author: **BlueSucho**

-Welcome to Tropical Savanna a new map in a tropical environment.
+Welcome to Tropical Savannah a new map in a tropical environment.

 ::: warning
 Turn your effects on high or lower otherwise the ocean will be just darkness